Table of Contents[Hide][Click to Show]

 Head to Brooklyn for more free things to do in NYC

 The Dyker Heights light displays are free.
 It will just cost you a Metrocard swipe to get there.
 These are private homes that have lavish, often professional, Christmas light displays.
 Some homeowners even hand out candy canes or hot drinks.
 And if you are traveling with your dog, he is welcome to stroll with you.

 Winter Jam: Embrace the Snow

 This annual one day event brings winter sports to Central Park.
 Strap on a pair of cross country skis, borrow a sled and admire the ice sculptures.
 If Mother Nature doesn’t cooperate, snow blowers provide the wintry stuff.
-Winter Jam is on January 26, 2019.
+Winter Jam is Jan 26, 2020.

 Warm Up Inside

-Sit inside: NYC has great public space, open to all Consider the newly reopened garden lobby in the Ford Foundation Center for Social Justice on East 43rd Street.
+Sit inside: NYC has great public space, open to all.
+Consider the lush garden lobby in the Ford Foundation Center for Social Justice on East 43rd Street.
 You will feel like you’re sitting inside a greenhouse.
 Brookfield Place, downtown, has palm trees, lots of places to sit, and great water views.